The Lodge at Pico Bonito

 20–30 June 2017

-This superb lodge with air-conditioned cabins, extensive grounds and a swimming pool is situated within the 270,000-acre Pico Bonito N.P.
+This superb lodge with air-conditioned cabins, extensive grounds and a swimming pool is situated within the 110,000-hectare Pico Bonito National Park.
 With over 420 species recorded within 20 minutes of the lodge, it is also a world-class birding destination!
 The tour includes excursions to a variety of habitats and targets the only endemic: the critically-endangered Honduran Emerald.

 Day 1 Today begins with a morning flight from London to Houston, after which we will take a courtesy bus transfer for an overnight stay at a hotel close to the airport.